Updated on July 9th, 2020

 There are many exclusive and expensive places to stay along Pine Walk (just past the port).
 However, here are my tips for people who want somewhere well situated, but also good value.

 Hoposa Uyal – good for both, slightly more expensive

 Siesta Apartments – Alcudia – Couples & families

 What are your pros and cons when travelling to Mallorca?

 Many pros: Peaceful, not crowded, unspoilt, huge choice of beaches, places to stay and places to eat out.

-Only cons: Cost due to the exchange rate, mosquitos in the early season, lack of late night (after midnight) entertainment options, which tends to mean you need to go out early to enjoy a full night.
+Only cons: Cost due to the exchange rate.
+Also mosquitos in the early season & lack of late-night (after midnight) entertainment options.
+This tends to mean you need to go out early to enjoy full night.

-Tip: Unlike other areas of Spain, don’t go out too late unless you know where you’re going in advance and know the closing times, or you’re going to a club.
+Tip: Unlike other areas of Spain, don’t go out too late.
+If you do, make sure you know where you’re going in advance & know the closing times.
 Eat early and don’t rely on fast food being open late… with the exception of the kebab shop 🙂